-Criteria set by the Graduate School: (excerpted from: http://bulletins.psu.edu/bulletins/whitebook/degree_requirements.cfm?section=degreeReq1
+Criteria set by the Graduate School: (excerpted from: http://gradschool.psu.edu/graduate-education-policies/gcac/gcac-700/gcac-700-f-comprehensive-examination-professional-doctorates/

-- The examination is intended to evaluate the candidate's mastery of the major (and if appropriate, minor) field. - The exam is administered when the student "has substantially completed all course work." - A candidate for the PhD must have satisfied the English competence and the communication and foreign language requirement before taking the comprehensive examination. - All candidates are required to have a minimum grade-point average of 3.00 for work done at the University at the time the comprehensive examination is given, and may not have deferred or missing grades. - The student must be registered as a full or part-time student for the semester in which the comprehensive examination is taken. - The examination is scheduled and announced officially by the Office of Graduate Enrollment Services upon recommendation of the department or program head.
-Two weeks' notice is required by the Office of Graduate Enrollment Services for scheduling this examination. - A favorable vote of at least two-thirds of the members of the committee is required for passing.
-In case of failure, it is the responsibility of the doctoral committee to determine whether the candidate may take another examination. - The results are reported to the Office of Graduate Enrollment Services. - At least three members of the doctoral committee (including the dissertation adviser or chair) must be physically present at the comprehensive examination.
+- 1. The examination is intended to evaluate the candidate's mastery of the major (and if appropriate, minor) field. - 2.
+The exam is administered when the student "has substantially completed coursework." - 3.
+A candidate for a doctoral degree must have satisfied the English competence and the communication and foreign language requirement before taking the comprehensive examination. - 4.
+All candidates are required to have a minimum grade-point average of 3.00 for work done at the University at the time the comprehensive examination is given and may not have deferred or missing grades. - 5.
+The student must be registered as a full-time or part-time student for the semester in which the comprehensive examination is taken. - 6.
+The examination is scheduled and announced officially by the Office of Graduate

+- 7. Enrollment Services upon recommendation of the department or program head.
+Two weeks' notice is required by the Office of Graduate Enrollment Services for scheduling this examination. - 8.
+A favorable vote of at least two-thirds of the members of the committee is required for passing.
+In case of failure, it is the responsibility of the doctoral committee to determine whether the candidate may take another examination.
+Students who are provided an opportunity to take the examination a second time but who fail the examination on the second attempt are terminated from the program. - 9.
+The results are reported to the Office of Graduate Enrollment Services. - 10.
+At least three members of the doctoral committee (including the adviser or chair) must be physically present at the comprehensive examination.
 The graduate student must also be physically present at the exam.
-(Thus, for a five-person committee, two could participate via distance.)
-No more than one member may participate via telephone; a second member could participate via Videoconference.
-(Requests for exceptions must be submitted to the director of Graduate Enrollment Services for approval at least two weeks prior to the date of the exam.) - Special arrangements, i.e., requirements for meeting participation via distance, should be communicated to the student and the doctoral committee members well in advance of the examination.
+No more than one member may participate via Videoconference.
+(Requests for exceptions must be submitted to the director of Graduate Enrollment Services for approval at least two weeks prior to the date of the exam.) - 11.
+Special arrangements, i.e., requirements for meeting participation via distance, should be communicated to the student and the doctoral committee members well in advance of the examination.